-C. Narrative Assessment in Clerkships
+C. Mid-Clerkship Formative Feedback in Clerkships

-- 1) A mid-clerkship narrative assessment for each student is required and must occur at the midpoint of each clerkship rotation that is 4 weeks or longer. - This assessment is based on the Mid-Clerkship Formative Feedback form and workplacebased assessment (WBA) dashboard approved by the Tucson Educational Policy Committee (TEPC). - 3) The student's performance must be reviewed in a face-to-face meeting with a clinical instructor, and the student and clinical instructor must sign the Mid-Clerkship Formative Feedback form.
+- Formative feedback for each student is required and must occur at the midpoint of each clerkship rotation that is 4 weeks or longer.
+This is documented in the Mid-Clerkship Formative Feedback form and must include narrative assessment (i.e., written comments from faculty that assess student performance and progress toward meeting specific objectives in the clerkship). - 2) The student's performance must be reviewed in a face-to-face Mid-Clerkship Feedback Session with a clinical instructor. - a) During this session, the instructor and student will review the Mid-Clerkship Formative Feedback form. - b) The student and clinical instructor must sign the Mid-Clerkship Formative Feedback form.